CARTAvis/carta-controller/docs/src/step_by_step.rst

         .. note::

             Node.js and NPM can also be installed from the AlmaLinux AppStream repository on AlmaLinux 8 and 9.
 This version of ``npm`` installs executables into ``/usr/local/bin``.
-If you use it, be sure to update the kill script path in the sudoers and controller configuration.
+If you use it, be sure to update the kill script path in the sudoers file and controller configuration.

             .. code-block:: shell